RNAS-C Exam Review

 • Completion of a formal Registered Nurse First Assistant (RNFA) program

 • At least 120 documented hours of first assisting practice as an RNFA during the intraoperative phase.
-These hours can include practice in an RNFA internship or practicum (classes, programs, and seminars are excluded) and must be within the two years immediately preceding your application.
+These hours must be within the two years immediately preceding your application.

 In addition, RNs must hold a current Certified Perioperative Nurse (CNOR) certificate, and APRNs must be certified as Advanced Practice Registered Nurse by an accredited certification program.